Low Back Pain? Here’s How Your Brain Can Help

 Back pain that lasts 12 weeks or more is considered chronic.
 If the cause isn’t obvious (a fall or a car accident, for example), don’t just treat the symptoms with, say, a non-steroidal anti-inflammatory drug (NSAID) such as ibuprofen.
 It’s important to work with your doctor to figure out what’s going on.
 “Pain can be a signal of ongoing tissue or nerve damage or spinal problems that need to be addressed,” says pain scientist Beth Darnall, PhD, an associate professor in the Department of Anesthesiology, Perioperative and Pain Medicine at Stanford University School of Medicine.

 If your back pain is new, continue your daily activities, but take it easy when exercising.
 Most of the time, you’ll start feeling better within three days.
 Once you’re on the upswing, talk to your doctor about incorporating the following strategies to help you stay pain-free.
+Check out these back massagers for lower back pain relief, too.

 Exercise on your own or in physical therapy